TheMythologist/tp/docs/DeveloperGuide.md

       Expected: The help window pops up with a link to the user guide

 1. Reopening the help window
-   1. Prerequisites: The help window has already been shown but has been minimized by the user
+   1. Prerequisites: The help window has already been shown, but has been minimised by the user
    1. Test case: `help`
       Expected: The help window pops up with a link to the user guide